-If let the three-dimension body-fixed coordinate maps to the two-dimension plan, then a flight procedure of a drone can be seen as a vehicle driving procedure.
-In other words, yaw (nearly) decides the drone to turn left or right, and it could be reflected on the GPS trajectory.
+If allowed, the three-dimensional body-fixed coordinate maps to the two-dimensional plan; then, a flight procedure of a drone can be seen as a vehicle driving procedure.
+In other words, the yaw (nearly) decides if the drone is to turn left or right, and it could be reflected on the GPS trajectory.
 In Figure 1, when the fake GPS signal starts at p_0 , the fake GPS trajectory turns left along the forward direction of the drone, while the real trajectory turns to the opposite direction.
 Our idea just uses this phenomenon to develop a detection method.

-However, attackers may hijack a drone to fly downwards and hit the ground or a high mountain when the horizontal trajectory remains the same.
+However, attackers may hijack a drone to fly downward and hit the ground or a high mountain when the horizontal trajectory remains the same.
 While on each commercial drone, it has an altimeter to measure its flight height, so the above scenario can be easily detected.

 The main idea of the proposed method is shown in Figure 9.
 It uses the positions reported by the GPS to estimate the angles φ enclosed by the GPS trajectory and the line in the direction of the geographical North Pole, as shown in Figure 10.
 In the following, we call the angle φ "GPS angle" for short.
-The angular velocities measured by the gyroscope will be used to compute the transform matrix M, by which the Euler angles can be calculated, as [5] does.
-Then it detects the drone hijacking if the variation trend between GPS angles φ and yaws γ is different.
+The angular velocities measured by the gyroscope will be used to compute the transform matrix M, by which the Euler angles can be calculated, as Ref.
+[5] does.
+Then, it detects the drone hijacking if the variation trend between GPS angles φ and yaws γ is different.
 The detail will be discussed in the following section.